 It’s tempting to hibernate during the short days and long, dark nights of January and February.
 But spending too much time holed up at home can make you feel tired, lethargic and, in some cases, depressed.

-One of the best ways to make sure you stay chirpy this winter is to get out and about.
+One of the best ways to make sure you stay chirpy this winter is to find yourself a good winter coat and get out and about.
 The New Year is a great time to finally act on one of your resolutions.
 Always fancied taking up painting, pottery or pilates?
 Check out your local council’s adult education service to see what’s on offer.
 Making new friends and spending time with old ones is a great way to stave off the winter blues.

 Those seeking a more drastic solution to the downbeat days of deep winter could do far worse than stripping off to their Speedos and taking a leap of faith into the nearest stretch of freezing outdoor water.